 Zimbabwe-based journalists reported connection failures when using VPNs on Tuesday afternoon.
 While it’s not clear exactly which services have been blocked at this point, it’s likely to be less advanced VPNs available free of charge, as they tend to be easier to detect.

-Many top quality VPNs offer obfuscation tools and ‘stealth’ protocols that allow traffic to go under the radar, making it harder for censors to block.
+Many top quality VPNs offer obfuscation tools and ‘stealth’ protocols that allow traffic to fly under the radar, making it harder for censors to block.

 Zimbabwe is just one of many countries that restricts access to social media platforms during times of unrest and heightened political activity, such as elections.